Curaçao: Government

 Curaçao is a constituent country of the Kingdom of the Netherlands.
-Its governance takes place in a framework of a parliamentary representative democracy.
-The King of the Netherlands is the head of state, represented locally by a governor, with the Prime Minister of Curaçao serving as head of government.
-Executive power is exercised by the government.
-Legislative power is vested in both the government and parliament.
+Its system of government operates within a framework of parliamentary representative democracy.
+The King of the Netherlands serves as head of state and is represented locally by the Governor of Curaçao, while the Prime Minister of Curaçao serves as head of government.

-The judiciary is independent of the executive and the legislature.
-Convicted felons are held at the Curaçao Centre for Detention and Correction.
+Executive power is exercised by the government, while legislative power is vested in both the government and the Estates of Curaçao.
+The judiciary functions independently of the executive and legislative branches.

-Curaçao has full autonomy over most matters; the exceptions are outlined in the Charter for the Kingdom of the Netherlands under the title "Kingdom affairs".
+Curaçao exercises full autonomy in most domestic affairs.
+Exceptions are defined in the Charter for the Kingdom of the Netherlands under the category of "Kingdom affairs".